Om Puri Dead: Remembering The Genius Of The Controversial Indian Actor

 Acclaimed Indian actor Om Puri has passed away earlier today.
 The actor suffered cardiac arrest at his Mumbai home.
 As his friends and colleagues found Om Puri dead, they started paying tribute to the Indian actor who was considered one of the most brilliant performers the country has ever produced.
 In addition to being a torchbearer of the new-age Bollywood cinema, he acted in a number of Hollywood and British films as well.

 The most recent Hollywood film he acted in was The Hundred Foot Journey.
 Om Puri played the role of Papa, while Helen Mirren played Madame Mallory.
 She received the Golden Globe for her performance in the film.
-Om also acted in films like East is East, War and The Reluctant Fundamentalist.
+Om also acted in films like East is East, War, and The Reluctant Fundamentalist.
 However, his most memorable English-language film was The City of Joy.

-Patrick Swaze, who played Max Lowe in The City of Joy, was all praise for the Indian actor.
+Patrick Swayze, who played Max Lowe in The City of Joy, was all praise for the Indian actor.
 “The biggest thing I found working with Om as an actor is that he gives all of himself and with no fear, no defence, no justification.
 And that is remarkable as an actor,” he wrote in the foreword of Om’s biography.

 That unforgettable moment in film ‘Gandhi’ where #OmPuri appears for the briefest moment, you knew of the brilliance of this young new actor